tellae/qgis-tellae-plugin/README.md

 ### Install from .zip file

-On the repository's main page, click on the <kbd>Code</kbd> button and select <kbd>Download ZIP</kbd>.
+First, [download the plugin ZIP](https://github.com/tellae/qgis-tellae-plugin/releases/latest/download/tellae_plugin.zip) from the latest release.

-Then, unzip the downloaded archive and copy the `tellae` folder in your plugin repository.
+Then, open QGIS and click on the menu item <kbd>Plugins ► Manage and Install Plugins</kbd>.
+Go to the `Install from ZIP` tab, select the .zip file from your file system and click the <kbd>Install plugin</kbd> button.

 ## Authentication